-Replication of Known Genetic Associations Validates New Research Paradigm MOUNTAIN VIEW, CA – June 24, 2010 –
+Replication of Known Genetic Associations Validates New Research Paradigm

 23andMe, Inc., a leading personal genetics company, announced today that it has published the first data to come out of its novel participant-driven research program.
 The results, available online in the journal PLoS Genetics

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.